Shallow neural network yields regularization for ill-posed inverse problems: A neural network-based Tikhonov regularization scheme

 \section{A neural network-based Tikhonov regularization scheme}

 This section addresses a method different from the expanding neural network scheme discussed earlier.
 In the previous framework, the number of neurons $n$ serves as an implicit regularization parameter, making the quality of the solution highly sensitive to the choice of stopping criterion.
 By contrast, the variational regularization framework developed here incorporates an explicit parameter $\alpha$, providing more direct and stable control over the solution.
-While inspired by the general principles of variational regularization \cite{engl1996regularization}, our theory is established independently within the neural network setting.
-We propose a neural network-based Tikhonov regularization scheme to address the ill-posed problem \eqref{1}.
+While by the general principles of variational regularization \cite{engl1996regularization}, our theory is established independently within the neural network setting.
+We propose a neural network-based Tikhonov regularization scheme (Tikhonov-NN) to address the ill-posed problem \eqref{1}.
 Within this framework, we establish convergence of the regularized solutions and, under standard variational source conditions, derive explicit convergence rates that characterize the efficiency of the method.
 The core idea of our scheme is to seek two layer neural networks as the regularized solution that are obtained as the minimizer of the functional

-where $X_{n,\infty}$ is defined in \eqref{2}, $\mathcal{D}:(\mathcal{Y},\mathcal{Y}) \to \mathbb{R}_+$ is an appropriate similarity measure in the data space enforcing data consistency, $\alpha>0$ is the regularization parameter and $\mathcal{P}(f):X_{n,\infty}\to\mathbb{R}_+$ is the regularization stabilizer term, which is designed here by
+where $X_{n,\infty}$ is defined in \eqref{eq:Xninfty_union}, $\mathcal{D}:(\mathcal{Y},\mathcal{Y}) \to \mathbb{R}_+$ is an appropriate similarity measure in the data space enforcing data consistency, $\alpha>0$ is the regularization parameter and $\mathcal{R}_n(f):X_{n,\infty}\to\mathbb{R}_+$ is the regularization stabilizer term, which is designed here by

-where $\varphi:X_{n,\infty}\to \mathbb{R}_+$ is a non-negative functional.
+where $\varphi: \mathbb{R}_+\to \mathbb{R}_+$ denotes the feature selection function and \(\rho_n\) is the empirical measure associated with the chosen parametrization.
 To this end, we summarize the main assumptions underlying Tikhonov regularization \eqref{Tikfunc}.
 These assumptions are standard within the regularization theory of abstract inverse problems formulated in normed spaces; see, for instance, \cite{TikhonovYagola1998}.